TomDDG/Z80to/README.md

 - v1.0 - initial release
 - v1.0a - fixed 3DOS naming convention
 - v1.1 - 3DOS now works with 128k snapshots

+## 3DOS

+Getting 128k snapshots to work on a +3 was a challenge.
+Unlike the other disk formwats 3DOS makes extensive use of memory bank 7 even after disabling the disk cache.
+As a result and if a snapshot contains data in bank 7 the launcher becomes a lot more complicated.
+In my original Z80onDSK utility I simply used the screen for the launcher but this cause a lot of corruption.
+I wanted 3DOS to match the others with zero corruption unless absolutely necessary.
+In order to do this I had to split bank 7 into 2 parts.
+Part 1 contains the memory areas around the area 3DOS uses and this is loaded as per the other memory banks.
+The 2nd part is then added to the main compression and decompressed only after 3DOS has finished.
+This is the only time it is safe to overwrite the 3DOS area of bank 7.